mother-art/furima-sumple-70a/README.md

 |email|string|null: false|
 |password|string|null: false|
 ## Association
-- has_many :products
+- has_many :Products
-- has_many :comments
+- has_many :Comments
 - belongs_to: Address
 - belongs_to: Card
 - belongs_to: Sns_credential